GalSim-developers/GalSim/INSTALL.md

 * the astronomical FITS file input/output module PyFITS (http://www.stsci.edu/institute/software_hardware/pyfits)

-* the Python YAML parser and emitter module PyYAML (http://pyyaml.org/wiki/PyYAML)
+* Optional dependency: the Python YAML parser and emitter module PyYAML (http://pyyaml.org/wiki/PyYAML)
   Note: PyYAML is in fact only required for full config file parsing functionality, and can be ommitted if users are happy to use JSON-style config parsing

+* Optional dependency: the scientific Python module SciPy (http://www.scipy.org).
+SciPy is only required for generation of shears due to an NFW halo.

 These should installed onto your Python system so that they can be imported by:

     >>> import numpy
     >>> import pyfits
     >>> import yaml [ if using PyYAML ]
+    >>> import scipy [ if generating shears according to an NFW halo ]

 within Python.
 You can test this by loading up the Python interpreter for the version of Python you will be using with the GalSim toolkit.
 This is usually